TigerAppsOrg/TigerPath/tigerpath/majors-and-certificates/README.md

                                   // only relevant for certificates
       "pdfs_allowed": false, // whether student is allowed to take the courses SPDF (pass/D/fail)
-                             // can be false, true, or a number indicating how many courses "completed_by_semester": 4, // 1-8: semester by which the requirement must be complete "req_list": [ //* may be a course_list, a req_list, a dist_req, or a num_courses
+                             // can be false, true, or a number indicating how many courses "completed_by_semester": 4, // 1-8: semester by the end of which the requirement must be complete "req_list": [ //* may be a course_list, a req_list, a dist_req, or a num_courses {
-        {
           "name": "First Prerequisite", //* a subreq. is only revealed to user if its name is non-null